sqlfluff/sqlfluff/CONTRIBUTING.md

 tox -e py38 -- test/cli/commands_test.py
 ```

+#### dbt templater tests

+The dbt templater tests require a locally running Postgres instance.
+See the required connection parameters in `plugins/sqlfluff-templater-dbt/test/fixtures/dbt/profiles.yml`.
+We recommend using https://postgresapp.com/.

 To run the dbt-related tests you will have to explicitly include these tests:

 ```shell